-Assault Defense Lawyer Michigan
+Best Assault Defense Lawyer in Michigan

-Assault falls under the broader category of criminal activity known as “assault and battery.”
-This category includes simple assault, aggravated assault, domestic violence, and felonious assault.
-Assault can involve physically hurting someone or merely threatening to hit someone with the intent to make them believe they are about to be harmed.
+Assault can involve physically hurting someone to merely threatening to touch someone with the intent to make them believe they are about to be touched in some offensive manner.

-Battery is considered the completion of the assaultive act.
+Battery is considered the completion of the assault.
 The penalties for these offenses are serious—ranging from up to 3 months in jail for the most minor assault charge to several years in prison for more severe offenses.
 In addition to jail or prison, you may face substantial fines and probation of up to 2 years for misdemeanors and up to 5 years for felony offenses.

 Double Standard of Assault